Cedar Vs Cypress Wood

 Best wood Tips and References website.

 Cedar Vs Cypress Wood.
-On the other hand cypress wood have a distinctive scent when cut.
+The tallest cedar only grows to about 40 or 50 feet.
 This difference in size means that cypress is better suited for large projects, such as construction and furniture making, while cedar is better suited for smaller projects, such as crafts and woodworking.

 This Difference In Size Means That Cypress Is Better Suited For Large Projects, Such As Construction And Furniture Making, While Cedar Is Better Suited For Smaller Projects, Such As Crafts And Woodworking.